mehrshaad/Highway-Traffic-Prediction/README.md

 The aim of this project was about predicting highway traffic through various junctions including dates.

-## Dataset descriptions
+# Dataset descriptions

-We have downloaded highway traffic prediction Kaggle open dataset from <https://www.kaggle.com/code/> jaymineshkumarpatel/traffic-prediction/data corresponding to highway traffic prediction models.
-The data included highway vehicle transportation data of different junctions and dates, including years, months, days, and hours from 2015-11-01 to 2017-06-30.
+We have downloaded highway traffic prediction Kaggle open dataset from <https://www.kaggle.com/code/jaymineshkumarpatel/traffic-prediction/data> corresponding to highway traffic prediction models.
+The data includes highway vehicle transportation count from different junctions and dates, including years, months, days, and hours from 2015-11-01 to 2017-06-30.

 The sensors on each of these junctions were collecting data at different times, hence you will see traffic data from different time periods.
 Some of the junctions have provided limited or sparse data requiring thoughtfulness when creating future projections.

-## Models implementation
+# Models implementation

 The two regression models SVR and RandomForest have been implemented and trained with the given dataset.

-#### Loading Data
+### Loading Data
 <!-- vahid inja nemodar bezan -->
 ```python
 # reading the dataset